matsola/biofertilizer-report/casestudy.md

 #### Comments on Soil tests

-It is challenging to determine the specific effects of the inputs on the soil based on the observed differences between the experiment and control beds.
-While some variations were observed between the two beds in the laboratory's categorization of the results, the overall categorization remained largely unchanged from the spring to the late season tests.
+The soil tests do not indicate that the biofertilizer has affected the soil in this case study.
+The experiment and control beds are scored very similarly across all tomato producers.

 #### Result: Leaf analysis

-Due to miscommunication. _Timmervikens skafferi_ and _Branseröds gård_ used the same test, while _Vävra Köksträdgård_ used a different one.
+Due to miscommunication, _Timmervikens skafferi_ and _Branseröds gård_ used the same test, while _Vävra Köksträdgård_ used a different one.

 Despite these differences, the results were still similar enough to be considered relevant for this case study.
-It is important to note that the use of different tests and laboratories may affect the reliability of the results and should be taken into consideration when interpreting the data.

-The results of the leaf analysis tests were categorized as "low", "pretty low", "good", "pretty high", or "high".
-However, for Timmervikens skafferi and Branseröd Gård, only the categories of "low", "good", and "high" were applicable.
-These values are shown in tables in the following section.
+The results of the leaf analysis for _Timmervikens skafferi_ and _Branseröds gård_ were categorized as "low," "pretty low," "good," "pretty high," or "high."
+For Timmervikens skafferi and Branseröd Gård, only the categories of "low," "good," and "high" were applicable.

 #### Leaf analysis for _Timmervikens skafferi_